robrant/pi-setup/docs/running.md

 You will be prompted for a password twice - once for the SSH login of the `pi` user and once for that user to `sudo`.
 The default password for the `pi` user is `raspbian`.

-You will also be prompted for a new password.
+When running `./run password` you will be prompted for a new password.
 If you don't want to change the password, just hit 'Enter'.

 If I can get the password-less SSH working, that should go away.